MyBord/mybord-server/docs/deployment.md

 In order to deploy our node.js application to Heroku, make sure you do the following:

 1. [Deploy to Prisma](#a-deploying-to-prisma)
-2. If you haven't already, run the command `heroku login` to authenticate your credentials with heroku.
+2. If you haven't already:
+  * run the command `heroku login` to authenticate your credentials with heroku.
-3. If you haven't already, create the heroku app by running the command `heroku create` and then rename that app to the name `mybord-server` by running the command `heroku apps:rename mybord-server --app <old-app-name>`.
+  * create the heroku app by running the command `heroku create` and then rename that app to the name `mybord-server` by running the command
+   `heroku apps:rename mybord-server --app <old-app-name>`.
   * Make sure that under the 'settings' tab, our heroku app has all the same config / env vars as our prod.env file.
+3. Run the yarn command `yarn push-heroku`.

 ## II.
 Prisma Cloud